Alternative Method Of Slimming Down

 Your meal should consist of one main dish (soup, rice, noodles, etc.), and a variety of side dishes that include vegetables (raw and fermented) and legumes.

-Consistent consumption of cold food compromises your digestion and slows down the process of weight loss.
+Consistent consumption of cold food is thought in Chinese culture to compromise your digestion and slow down the process of weight loss.
 Try to eat more cooked warm food, or add some warming spices, such as ginger, hot pepper or cardamom.
 Substitute cold drinks and water with those of room temperature, or hot drinks

 According to the Chinese clock, you should consume the heaviest meal before 12pm.
 The last meal of a day goes before 6pm.